ateev/csv-to-firebase/README.md

 # csv-to-firebase
-A small command line tool to update firebase database on firebase from a csv file
+A small command line tool to update firebase database on firebase from a csv file.

 ## Installation
 ```sh